worthington10TW/hello-karta/PITCHME.md

 ## Matthew Worthington

+Note:

+- Developer @ ThoughtWorks
+- Twitter: worthington10

 ---

 ## What is a CI/CD pipeline?

+- initiates code builds
+- runs automated tests
+- deploys your code

+Note:

-A CI/CD pipeline helps you automate steps in your software delivery process
+- A CI/CD pipeline helps you automate steps in your software delivery process

-- initiating code builds
-- running automated tests
-- deploying to a staging or production environment.
+- One artefact, promoted through a single pipeline, deployed to many environments

 ---